Sant'Adriano al Foro: The church

-The Church of Sant'Adriano al Foro (Italian for St. (H)Adrian at the Roman Forum) was a conversion of the Curia Julia, which had housed the Senate of Ancient Rome, by Pope Honorius I in 630.
+The Church of Sant'Adriano al Foro (Italian for Saint (H)Adrian at the Roman Forum) was a conversion of the Curia Julia, which had housed the Senate of Ancient Rome, by Pope Honorius I in 630.
+The Curia Julia was begun in 44 BC by Julius Caesar and finished by Augustus in 29 BC.

-The end of the sixth and the beginning of the seventh century mark for Rome a period of profound decay.
+The end of the 6th and the beginning of the 7th century mark for Rome a period of profound decay.
 The curia had been abandoned until Honorius decided to erect the church.

-Its name refers to the martyr Adrian of Nicomedia.
-Paintings are still visible in a side chapel which depict scenes from the life of St. Adrian; there are also some Byzantine paintings.
-It was designated by Pope Sergius I (687-701) as the starting point for the litanies during certain the procession liturgical feasts of the Virgin Mary, Presentation in the Temple, Annunciation, Assumption and Nativity.
+Its name refers to the martyr Adrian of Nicomedia (died 306).
+Paintings are still visible in a side chapel which depict scenes from the life of Adrian; there are also some Byzantine paintings.
+It was designated by Pope Sergius I (687–701) as the starting point for the litanies during certain the procession liturgical feasts of the Virgin Mary, Presentation in the Temple, Annunciation, Assumption and Nativity.
 Pope Gregory IX made substantial changes to the building in 1228.

 In 1590 the relics of saints Papias and Maurus were rediscovered in the church and transferred to Santa Maria in Vallicella.
-In the 17th century, its large bronze doors were moved by order of Pope Alexander VII to adorn the main portal of the Basilica of St. John Lateran.
+In 1660, its large bronze doors were moved by order of Pope Alexander VII to adorn the main portal of the Basilica of Saint John Lateran.
+A coin was found within the doors during their transfer that dated repairs made to the curia and the addition of the bronze doors to the reign of Emperor Domitian (AD 81–96).